csdms/ivy/lessons/shell/index.md

 if you haven't already done so, open a terminal on your computer.

-### Why are we using a terminal instead of Finder or Windows Explorer?
+## Why are we using a terminal instead of Finder or Windows Explorer?

+Because it works.
+Really well.

 When you develop skill with shell commands in a terminal, you can do filesystem-specific tasks--moving, copying, renaming, deleting